jcalvillo/scrollytelling-wine/README.md

 ### general idea / description
 The general idea is to take a set of wine review data and do exploratory data analysis.
-Based on these insights, create a visualization that can demonstrate these insights interactively to the user.
+Based on these insights, create a visualization that can demonstrate these insights interactively to the user in different ways.

-1. scrollytelling
-2. tree-map
-3. weighted scatterplot

 ### 1. scrollytelling
 - geographical map